 Kuantan City is expanding with a large investment in manufacturing projects on the outskirts of the city.
 The region is expected to attract people from all across Malaysia.
 ECER a special economic zone is expected to create 90000 jobs by 2020.
 The city's infrastructure is designed to cater to this economic expansion.

 You will find very little activity in the city in mid-week.
 However, it is quite enjoyable to explore the central business district on foot.

 Teluk Cempedak, the most popular location in Kuantan Pahang

 Teluk Cempedak is a developed area along the coastal part of northern Kuantan and is a popular hangout over the weekend.
 This location can be reached by taxi ( 20RM) or by bus.

 Various resorts and Spas are located in this area.
-Teluk chempedak is great for a day trip with the family.
-Over the weekend there are a number of stall serving local food and shopping.
-You can find Macdonald, KFC and other food joints along the waterfront.
+Teluk Chempedak is great for a day trip with the family.
+Over the weekend there are a number of stalls serving local food and shopping.
+You can find McDonald's, KFC and other food joints along the waterfront.

 The travel time from Kuantan to Kuala Lumpur is approximately 4.5 hours along East Coast Expressway.
 I booked a late-night bus from Kuantan to KL.
 The ticket can be booked online and costs around 30RM.
-The buses are quite comfortable and are equipped with wi-fi.
-The main bus terminal at KL is BTS, which is a hub of bus service in Kuala Lumpur.
-You can catch a bus to any city in mainland Malaysia from this bus station.
-The BTS terminal is equipped with lockers, motels and restaurants.
+The buses are quite comfortable and are equipped with Wi-Fi.